PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_adaptation.md

 ## Combinatorial explosion and the need for rule-based modeling

 Before incorporating the adaptation mechanisms in our BNG model, let's write out the reactions first.
+We will write our reactions in a similar fashion as coding in BNGL.
+For example, by specifying moleclue `L(t-U)`, we specify molecule `L`, which has one component `t` reflecting the potential bonding to MCPs, and the state `U` indicates it is not bound to MCPs.
+By specifying moleclue `L(t-B).MCP(l-B)`, we specify the bound product of `L` and `MCP`.

 Start with MCP complexes.
 In the [phosphorylation tutorial](tutorial_phos), we identified two components relevant for reactions involving MCPs: a ligand-binding component `l` and a phosphorylation component `Phos`.
 The adaptation mechanism introduces two new additional reactions: binding with CheR, and methylation/demethylation by CheR and CheB.
 Thus we can introduce two additional components, `r` for CheR-binding, and `Meth` for methylation states.
 Note that to simplify our simulation, we will use 3 methylation levels, low, medium, and high.